tekknolagi/tekknolagi.github.com/_posts/2026-05-18-travel-notes-rubykaigi-hakodate.md

 gesticulate and productively complain and throw in some fun anecdotes and the audience, one way or another, ends up learning about JITs at scale, or Scheme semantics, or something.
 It's what I'd done for my little lunch talk at Brown two weeks prior.
-I even titled my talk *One must imagine compiler engineers happy* so there was plenty of room for educational complaining.
+I even titled that talk *One must imagine compiler engineers happy* so there was plenty of room for educational complaining.
 But this RubyKaigi talk was in front of an enormous crowd and toward a more general audience than I was used to addressing.
 The slides did not feel like they were